 - Chicken liver

-- Milk, cream, yogurt and cheese.
+- Milk, cream, yoghurt and cheese

-Food sources of alpha, beta & gamma carotene (pro-vitamin A):
+Food sources of alpha, beta & gamma carotene (pro-vitamin A)

 - Alpha, beta and gamma carotene (sweet potato, carrots, apricots, pumpkin, kale, peppers, mangoes, gac, papaya)